ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 - The connection between the **ovh-t0-gw** and **ovh-t1-gw** gateways is via IP addresses reserved for this purpose.
 - The East-West gateway to ensure communication between the cluster’s internal networks.

 In the bottom right you have **ovh-segment-nsxpublic**, it is a network segment connected to the OVHcloud public network on VLAN 2197 it contains the network of public addresses usable for customer configurations.
-Click the `Rectangle`{.action} below to display this address.
+Click the `Rectangle`{.action} below to display this network.

 ![02 Display network topology 03](images/02-display-network-topology03.png){.thumbnail}